 Data is the lifeblood of the modern vocational education and training industry.

-With a constant need for providers to gather, access, disseminate and store business and student information, ensuring it is flowing freely and secure is critical to keeping the heart of an education business beating.
+With a constant need for providers to gather, access, disseminate and store business and student information, ensuring it is flowing freely and is secure is critical to keeping the heart of an education business beating.

 There’s just one question.
 Where’s the best place to keep it?

-1. Host your data at home
+1. Hosting your data at home

 For a long time this was simply how data was managed.
-This gives many providers the comfort of the familiar (complete with the gentle hum of a server room and an IT support person down the hall).
+This gave many providers the comfort of the familiar (complete with the gentle hum of a server room and an IT support person down the hall).

-2. Borrow a friend’s place
+2. Borrowing a friend’s place

 - Cost savings

-3. Shoot for the sky
+3. Shooting for the sky